Savannah, Tennessee: Pickwick Landing State Park

 Pickwick Landing State Park is 12 mi south of Savannah.
 Originally a steamboat stop, the Tennessee Valley Authority bought the site in the 1930s during the Great Depression and constructed a dam and Pickwick Lake so electricity could be generated.
 In 1969, Tennessee bought 681 acres from the TVA and made it a state park.

 Geography

 Savannah is located just west of the center of Hardin County at 35°13′25″N 88°14′13″W (35.223674, -88.237011), on the east bank of the Tennessee River.
+The CDP of Olivet borders Savannah to the East.
 U.S. Route 64 passes through the center of town on Bridge Avenue, Main Street, and Wayne Road.
 US 64 leads east 30 mi to Waynesboro and west 21 mi to Selmer.
 Tennessee State Route 69 leads southeast 26 mi to the Alabama border.
 Florence, Alabama, is 49 mi southeast of Savannah via SR 69 and Alabama State Route 20.

 According to the United States Census Bureau, Savannah has a total area of 16.9 km2, all of it recorded as land.